AashrayAnand/rubiks-cube-reinforcement-learning/README.md

 > **puzzle.py** includes the state representation of a Rubik's Cube, **State()**, as well as a few auxillary functions that are used elsewhere in the application

-> **tests.py** includes a variety of test cases that can be executed to confirm the valid implementation of the cube's state represention
+> **tests.py** and **others.py** includes a variety of test cases that can be executed to confirm the valid implementation of the cube's state represention

 > **Agent.py** includes the implementation of a reinforcement learning agent, which executes iterations of Q-Learning, and additionally uses a pattern database, to build up a Q-Table, which is used to eventually try to solve the given random Rubik's cube